Building converter hook packages¶

 Converter hook packages are Python distributions that provide custom conversion logic and (optionally) ship addon assets for case-dependent behavior.

 This page covers authoring and packaging.
-For user-facing behavior and
+For user-facing behavior and terminology, see Extensibility model and Addons and plugins.

 Required entrypoint¶